- Australian Capital Territory

 What have we achieved so far?

 Room4Change commenced service delivery on 1 April 2017 and has been fully operational since July 2018.
+The funding commitment includes a full independent evaluation by the Australian National University.

 What is next?